-Oregon Health & Science University Receives NIH Grant for Functional and Structural Optical Coherence Tomography Differential Diagnosis and Treatment of Irregular Corneas
+Oregon Health & Science University Receives NIH Grant for Optical Coherence Tomography Differential Diagnosis and Treatment of Irregular Corneas

-Oregon Health & Science University Receives a 2020 NIH Grant for $564,228 for Functional and Structural Optical Coherence Tomography Differential Diagnosis and Treatment of Irregular Corneas.
-The principal investigator is David Huang.
+Oregon Health & Science University Receives a 2020 NIH Grant for $385,000 for Optical Coherence Tomography Differential Diagnosis and Treatment of Irregular Corneas.
+The principal investigator is Yan Li.
 Below is a summary of the proposed work.